An MRI Atlas of the Human Fetal Brain: Reference and Segmentation Tools for Fetal Brain MRI Analysis: Methods

-Tissue segmentations and cortical parcellations were initiated on the DTI atlas through diffeomorphic deformable registration of the CRL age-equivalent T2w atlas to the corresponding mean diffusivity map of the DTI atlas.
-Subsequently, using the computed deformation fields, labels from age-matched fetal brain atlases were mapped to each DTI atlas.
-The propagated labels for major tissue classes and anatomically defined cortical and subcortical structures were then carefully reviewed and manually refined by an expert with more than five years of experience in fetal neuroanatomy on MRI and dMRI and checked by a neuroradiologist with more than ten years of experience in fetal MRI.~\cite{calixto2025detailed}
+Construction of the fetal dMRI atlas was done previously as described in detail in Khan et al.~\cite{khan2019fetal}, which produced a population-averaged diffusion tensor imaging (DTI) atlas of the fetal brain spanning 23 to 38 gestational week.
+GAs of 21 and 22 weeks were not included due to insufficient diffusion data.
+Later, Calixto et al.~\cite{calixto2025detailed}, added tissue segmentations and cortical parcellations to the fetal DTI atlas.
+These labels were initialized on the diffusion atlas through diffeomorphic registration of the corresponding CRL age-matched T2-weighted atlas to the MD map of the DTI atlas.
+Using the resulting deformation fields, labels from the age-matched fetal brain atlases were propagated to each gestational age of the diffusion atlas.
+To improve anatomical consistency and reduce local label misalignments, a multi-atlas segmentation fusion strategy was subsequently applied following the approach of Karimi et al.~\cite{karimi2025detailed}.
+For atlas weeks 23–35, the propagated and fused labels for major tissue classes and anatomically defined cortical and subcortical structures were carefully reviewed and manually refined by an expert with more than five years of experience in fetal neuroanatomy on MRI and dMRI and subsequently verified by a neuroradiologist with more than ten years of experience in fetal MRI~\cite{calixto2025detailed}.
+The label scheme for the diffusion atlases omits the following structures in both the tissue and regional segmentation: fornix, subthalamic nucleus, hippocampal commissure, and all CSF spaces.
+For the current work, tissue and regional segmentations were diffeomorphically propagated from these pre-existing segmentations to atlas weeks 36-38, quality controlled, and manually refined for boundary coherency and accuracy.

+Finally, to facilitate multimodal use of the CRL-2025 T2-weighted and diffusion atlases, we standardized the diffusion atlas header information and computed rigid transformations from each diffusion atlas age to the corresponding T2-weighted atlas space using the diffusion-derived MD map.
+The released diffusion atlas preserves its original diffusion grid with corrected spatial metadata, and the rigid transformation matrices are provided for users who wish to map diffusion tensor fields, scalar maps, or label maps to the T2 atlas space.
+When applying these transformations, tensor images should be resampled with tensor-aware interpolation and reorientation (e.g., \texttt{antsApplyTransforms -e 2}), scalar diffusion-derived maps such as FA and MD can be resampled with B-spline interpolation, and tissue or regional labels should be resampled with multi-label interpolation to preserve discrete label identities.